 Motor Protection Circuit Breakers and Moulded Case Circuit Breaker and are devices used to open and close a circuit manually and interrupt the circuit automatically on the occurrence of faults.
-MPCBs and MCCBs are used to protect against overload and short circuits.
+MPCB and MCCB are used to protect against overload and short circuits.
 Application of Motor Protection Circuit Breaker is entirely different from that of Moulded Case Circuit Breakers.

 Comparison of MPCB (Motor Protection Circuit Breaker) and MCCB (Moulded Case Circuit Breaker)